vu-sa/ataskaita2023/ataskaita-2023/src/en/kokybiskos-studijos/vu.md

 - It will be possible to carry out internships not only individually, but also in groups;

-- The classification of practices has been changed -- in addition to the expected internships in the study programs, other internships are divided into voluntary, Erasmus+ and targeted internships.
+- The classification of practices has been changed –in addition to the expected internships in the study programs, other internships are divided into voluntary, Erasmus+ and targeted internships.